codex-router/codex.jenkins/README.md

    - **Codex CLI Download Password**: Override the global CLI download password for this job
    - **Manual CLI Update**: Use the "Update CLI" button to manually download and update Codex CLI from the download URL (job-level only)
    - **Config Path**: Override the global config path for this job
-   - **MCP Servers Path**: Override the global MCP servers path for this job
    - **Default Model**: Override the global default model for this job
    - **Timeout**: Override the global timeout for this job
    - **Enable MCP Servers**: Override the global MCP servers setting for this job